lopezjose03/course/README.md

-#This is a experimental repository to put my knowledge into practice
+#This is an experimental repository to put my knowledge into practice